EB-5 Delays, Denials & Investments

 - Investigations / “Books & Records” Search.
 Investors are entitled – and in many instances legally encouraged – to formally investigate the nature of their financial investment, and the status of the EB-5 project at the heart of their investment, before taking further action.
 Because EB-5 investments are typically ownership interests in a partnership or a limited liability company, an individual needs to be familiar with the formation documents associated with these entities, and the various state laws pursuant to which these entities are created.
 While most EB-5 investment entities are created under Delaware’s corporate or partnership statutes, that is not always the case.
 Sometimes, the entities are created under the state law in which the EB-5 project is based.
 However, most state corporate laws permit investors to request information about their investment and the “books and records” of the company they invested in.
 The information requested – if done properly, completely and thoughtfully – can be critical in understanding what, if anything, is wrong with the company or its management.
 Sometimes, simply asking for this information can indicate an investor’s sophistication and resolve.
 This can help facilitate a quick resolution.
 If the company resists in providing this information, sometimes a lawsuit is required which is only successful if the initial demand was properly made.

 - Whistleblowing.
 The U.S. Securities and Exchange Commission has noted the existence of fraud in connection with the EB-5 program.
 You can view the SEC’s announcements here — Investor Alert: Investment Scams Exploit Immigrant Investor Program.
-Where fraud exists, we can advise clients on the best way to address it, including possibly filing a tip with the government or the SEC Whistleblower Office.
+Where fraud exists, we can advise clients on the best way to address it.
+Sometimes, this includes filing a tip with the government or the SEC Whistleblower Office.
 Some tips can even be filed anonymously.
 A successful tip could entitle the whistleblower to a large financial award from the SEC.

 * * *